OracleCPS/aiconlineshopping/README.md

 > **Documentation**: [Home](/Home.md)
 > ### **Objectives**
-> - To provide the participant with a broad overview of what is OIC, its features, and
+> - To provide the participant with a broad overview of what is contained in this *Touch the Cloud* Workshop

 ## **Lab 000: Required Pre-Requisites**